 Slip and fall accidents are serious.
 They are one of the leading causes of unexpected injuries and even deaths.
 If you or someone you love has been injured by falling in Columbus, GA, you may experience pain or missing time at work—and you’re probably facing steep medical bills.

 You need medical treatment, and you need an excellent lawyer.
 With the right slip and fall injury attorney in Columbus, you can pursue compensation from the negligent party.
-These cases can be tricky, but our personal injury experts can investigate liability and represent you in your claim.
+These cases can be tricky, but a Columbus personal injury lawyer can investigate liability and represent you in your claim.

 We speak to many clients who don’t really think they have a case.
 Often, they’re surprised when we tell them they have a strong case and could receive a large financial recovery.
 We routinely see settlements in the tens of thousands, or even hundreds of thousands of dollars for clients who originally thought, “there’s nothing I can do.”